How to avoid keyless entry car theft

 So, what is keyless entry car theft and if you own a car equipped with keyless entry, what can you do to avoid being a victim?

 Keyless entry car fobs or cards work by emitting a signal that the car detects when it's a few feet away, allowing you to unlock the doors and start the engine.
 Thieves can exploit this wireless technology by getting hold of a relay amplifier and transmitter on the black market, then finding a car parked close enough to its owner's house (where the key is).

-While one criminal stands by the car with a transmitter, a second walks around the perimeter of the house with the amplifier, and if the key is close enough it will detect its signal and send it to the transmitter.
+While one criminal stands by the car with a digital transmitter, a second walks around the perimeter of the house with the amplifier, and if the key is close enough it will detect its signal and send it to the transmitter.
 At this point the transmitter effectively becomes the key, allowing the thieves to gain access to the car and even drive it away.
 The whole process can take just seconds and be completed in virtual silence.

 The industry is taking notice, however, with Richard Billyeald of Thatcham Research saying: "Manufacturers are already working on new systems.
 A few new models already have setups that aren't vulnerable to relay attacks.
 The functionality is the same, but they cannot be fooled by relay devices."

 Manufacturers such as Mercedes and BMW have developed motion sensor keys that do not emit a signal whilst the key is stationary, hung on your key hook for instance.

 Top tips for avoiding keyless entry car theft

 Thieves may be able to take advantage of a vulnerability in car security, but owners can take steps to make it more difficult for hi-tech criminals to carry out keyless car theft.
 Some of these are simple security steps, while others tackle the issue head on.